List of content you will read in this article:

 - They have fewer options in their settings than hardware firewalls.

-Hardware firewalls are devices that interfere with the computer or network and the Internet.
-Some better quality routers have built-in a hardware firewall.
+Hardware firewalls interfere with the computer or network and the Internet.
+Some better-quality routers have built-in hardware firewalls.

 - A hardware firewall can protect an entire computer network